Admors/ecoCompare/README.md

 - **Municipal reports**: Links to *Municipality Energy Performance Reports*.

 > [!NOTE]
-> We use data from 3 public APIs available at [Open Data Wallonie-Bruxelles](https://www.odwb.be/)
+> We use data from 4 public JSONs available at [Open Data Wallonie-Bruxelles](https://www.odwb.be/)

 ### 🐞 Known Bugs